radareorg/sdb/README.md

 objects as value for a specific key and access the members using a path expression (get and set).

+namespace are also supported using the sdb_ns api, which permits to store various references to other Sdb instances from a single one.

 Contains
 --------
-* vala, newlisp and nodejs bindings
+* vala, luvit, newlisp and nodejs bindings
-* luvit bindings (in git://github.com/radare/luvit-sdb)
 * commandline frontend for sdb databases
 * memcache client and server with sdb backend
+* json parser/getter (js0n.c)

 Rips
 ----